Does my organization qualify for a discount?

 Our production has concluded.
 What now?

 The digitization of scores has eliminated the need to return scores following a production run.
 If you were provided with a digital pdf of the score, simply delete it.
-If you printed a local copy, recycle it.
+If you printed a local copy or opted for a print version to be mailed to you, please recycle it.

-While the convenience of locally printable copies of the cue score makes it easy to share or reuse these presentations, please be aware that unauthorized use of this intellectual property is an illegal act and will be prosecuted to the fullest extent of the law.
+While the convenience of digital or locally printable copies of the cue score makes it easy to share or reuse these presentations, please be aware that unauthorized use of this intellectual property is an illegal act and will be prosecuted to the fullest extent of the law, and is subject to a $25,000 fine per performance.
+I only made this option available after more than two decades because tracking technology has been made more affordable and feasible.

 Can you make titles for works not already in your library?

-New titles are being made all the time, and I am happy to add new titles to meet your needs.
-Just let me know when your production is so that I may plan appropriate time to create them.
+New titles are being made frequently.
+I am always happy to add new titles to meet the needs of my clients.
+Simply let me know when your production will need them so I may plan the appropriate time necessary to create them.

-Please be aware that if the work needing titles is not in the public domain, it will be treated somewhat differently with respect to the rights required to create a “derivative work” from the libretto.
-Additionally, works that are very rarely performed are going to cost more to make than works which I believe can be rented multiple times in the future, and for which I can spread out the cost of creating them over several rentals.
+If the work is not in the public domain, it must be treated a bit differently with respect to the rights required to create a “derivative work” from the libretto.
+Additionally, works that are only rarely performed will cost more than works which I believe can be rented multiple times in the future, and for which I can spread out the cost of creating them over several rentals.

 How do cue marks in the score work with the slideshow?

-The cue number in the Notes field of PowerPoint, and not the PowerPoint slide number, are what the Cue (#) tabs in the score refer to.
-When slides get deleted or added or moved, the Notes field cue number will always match the score‘s cue tab number.
-This also allows you to add cues if needed, such as splitting up a longer set of text into two slides without messing up the cue numbering system (such as Cue 46 and Cue 46.1 or Cue 46b).
+The cue number in the Notes field of PowerPoint, and not the PowerPoint slide number, correspond with the cue numbers in the score.
+When slides get deleted or added or moved, the Notes field cue number will always come along with that slide.
+This allows you to add cues if needed, such as splitting up a longer set of text into two slides without messing up the cue numbering system (such as Cue 46 and Cue 46.1 or Cue 46b).
 It allows for the addition, deletion, and movement of any slide, anywhere.
-Digital pdfs can also be manipulated to move cue number markers, but it is not advised to do so without saving a backup copy first so you can restore the marker’s position if necessary.
+Digital pdfs can also be manipulated to move cue number markers, but it is not advised to do so without saving a backup copy first so you can restore the marker’s original position if necessary.

 May the slides be changed for staging purposes?

-Yes.
+Absolutely.
 The slideshow is made in Microsoft PowerPoint.
-Any slide may be customized to meet your particular staging needs.
-So long as the changes do not so drastically alter the translation so as to make it a completely new work, you don’t have to ask permission.
+That means any slide may be customized to meet your particular staging needs.
+So long as the changes do not alter the translation so much that you are making it a completely new work, you don’t have to ask permission.
+Do what you need to do to tell your story!

 How do I resize the PowerPoint to fit my screen?